 The ORCID (Open Researcher & Contributor IDentifier) registry is managed by ORCID (Inc.), a not-for-profit organisation formed in 2010.

 ORCID is dedicated to solving the name ambiguity problem by giving researchers and authors a single unique ID which works across the research landscape.

 The work of ORCID is guided by an agreed set of principles.

 ORCID operates internationally with its headquarters in Bethesda, USA.

 More information on ORCID and its organisational structure is provided within their FAQs.

 It is important to establish a unique professional identity throughout your academic and research career ORCID® (Open Researcher and Contributor ID) provides a persistent identifier for researchers, promotes discoverability of your research activities and makes sure you get the credit for the work you do.

-Your personal ORCID distinguishes you from other researchers, and lets you link all your research publications and other output to your identifier, to help maximise the impact of your research.
+Your personal ORCID distinguishes you from other researchers, and lets you link your research publications and other outputs to your identifier, to help maximise the impact of your research.

 Reasons to have an ORCID